Jeannette McHugh

-Jeannette McHugh (née Goffet; born 18 December 1934) is a former Australian politician who was the first woman from New South Wales elected to federal parliament.
-She served in the House of Representatives from 1983 to 1996, representing the Australian Labor Party (ALP), and was Minister for Consumer Affairs in the Keating Government from 1992 to 1996.
+Jeannette McHugh (née Goffet; born 18 December 1934) is an Australian former politician who was the first woman from New South Wales elected to federal parliament.
+She served in the House of Representatives from 1983 to 1996, representing the Australian Labor Party (ALP), and was Minister for Consumer Affairs in the Keating government from 1992 to 1996.
 She was a schoolteacher and political activist prior to entering parliament.

 Early life and education

 Born in Kandos, New South Wales, McHugh was educated at the University of Sydney, where she resided at the Women's College.

 Career

 Early career

 She worked as a languages teacher and on social justice issues for many years through her involvement in housing, environment, anti-nuclear, peace and women's organisations before gaining ALP pre-selection for the Division of Phillip, a seat she won at the 1983 Australian federal election, making her the first woman from New South Wales to sit in the federal parliament.